SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 29 May 2024 - Enhancement - Popup buttons [ID_39010]

-The buttons appearance in popups have been updated.
+Buttons in the popups have been updated to the new style.

 #### 29 May 2024 - Fix - Admin - email validation [ID_39791]

-The email validation has been corrected.
+The email validation has been updated to support all domain extensions.

 #### 29 May 2024 - Enhancement - Admin - DMS overview failover pair offline status [ID_39694]